simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/encoder.md

 ```
 <blockquote class="warning"><p class="heading">CPR, PPR?!</p> PPR (pulses per revolution) - this is the physical number of impulses the encoder has per revolution.
 CPR (counts per revolution) - this is amount you are going to have in your counter after the full rotation of the encoder.
 Now depending on whether you use quadrature mode (counting each edge of the impulse) or not (counting just the rising edge) you will have different CPR for the same PPR.
 For quadrature mode you will have CPR = 4xPPR and if not using quadrature mode you will have CPR=PPR</blockquote>

 Additionally the encoder has one more important parameter and this is the pullup location.
-MAny encoders require pullups and in cases when you have an encoder that needs one and you don't have one on your hands you can use Arduino pullups.
+Many encoders require pullups and in cases when you have an encoder that needs one and you don't have one on your hands you can use Arduino pullups.
 That is set by changing the value of the `encoder.pullup` variable.
 The default value is set to `Pullup::USE_EXTERN` but if you would like to change it to use the MCU ones do:
 ```cpp
 // check if you need internal pullups
 // Pullup::USE_EXTERN - external pullup added  - default
 // Pullup::USE_INTERN - needs internal arduino pullup
 encoder.pullup = Pullup::USE_INTERN;
 ```
 <blockquote class="warning"><p class="heading">Arduino Pullup 20kΩ</p> Be careful when using internal pullups, Arduino has relatively high valued pullups around 20kΩ, which means that you might have some problems for higher velocities (for shorted impulse durations).
-Recommended pull-up values are in between 1kΩ and 5kΩ.</blockquote>
+Recommended pull-up values are between 1kΩ and 5kΩ.</blockquote>

 ## Step 3.
 Encoder interrupt setup
 There are two ways you can run encoders with Simple FOC library.
 - Using [hardware external interrupt](#hardware-external-interrupt)
-   - Arduino UNO(Atmega328) pins `2` and `3`
+   - Arduino UNO(ATmega328) pins `2` and `3`
    - STM32 boards any pin
    - ESP32 any pin
 - Using [software pin change interrupt](#software-pin-change-interrupt) by using a library such as [PciManager library](https://github.com/prampec/arduino-pcimanager)
-   - Only for Arduino devices (Atmga328 and Atmage2560)
+   - Only for Arduino devices (ATmega328 and ATmega2560)

 <blockquote class="warning"><p class="heading">Software interrupts</p> Using the hardware external interrupts usually results in better and more reliable performance but software interrupts will work very well for lower velocities.
 Especially on boards that just don't have enough hardware interrupt pins, having this functionality basically enables FOC on these boards.</blockquote>